JacobYuan7/jacobyuan7.github.io/_pages/includes/others.md

   - **Favoriate athlete / football club**: Kylian Mbappé and Tottenham Hotspur F.C.
 We're on a mission to win a trophy!
 And yeah, I respect the big guys like Man City, Man United, Chelsea, Arsenal... even if they are the competition.

   - **Favoriate movie / TV Series**: *Iron Man I*, *While You Were Sleeping* (i.e., 당신이 잠든 사이에, starring Bae Suzy and Lee Jong-suk), *the Harry Potter series* (I am a fan of Hermione Granger), *Batman* (starring Christian Bale, including Batman Begins, The Dark Knight and The Dark Knight Rises), *The Amazing Spider-Man I&II* (starring Andrew Garfield and Emma Stone).

+- **English proficiency**:
+I once dabbled with the TOEFL and snagged a score of 107.
+Not to brag, but I also clinched the Special Prize (top 0.1%) in the National English Competition for College Students.
+English reading and writing?
+Totally my jam, although there's much room for improvement.
+Flashback to high school: I entertained the idea of moonlighting as a translator.
+Fast forward to now: English has morphed into more of a hobby as I dive deep into the world of AI research.
+While I'm certainly no linguistic prodigy, there's a certain joy I find in crafting sentences in English, especially when penning down my research papers.
+But then GPT-4 came along and made my hobby feel, well, a tad redundant. 😅 Why?
+Because this section is also polished by GPT-4.

 <!--